cindygraffin-pro/cloud-practitionner/readme.md

 -> if pw is stolen or hacked, account is not compromised
 - different options:
   - virtual MFA device like Google Authenticator (one phone) or Authy (multi device), they support multiple tokens on a single device
-  - Universal 2nd factor (U2F) Security Key: physical device like YubiKey (3rd party), support multiple root and IAM users
+  - Universal 2nd factor (U2F) Security Key: physical device like YubiKey (3rd party), support multiple root and IAM users, plug into USB port, open auth standard hosted by the FIDO alliance
-  - Hardware Key Fob MFA Device
+  - Hardware Key Fob MFA Device: generates a six-digit numeric code based upon a time-synchornized one-time pw algo
   - Hardware Key Fob MFA Device for AWS GovCloud (US)

 **IAM Roles for Services:**